 2. Pots and Pans: A nice set of Pots and Pans is another registry staple.
 But, I would caution you about how many pots and pans you register for.
 I went a little crazy and was buying woks and things we literally didn’t have space for.
 I ultimately ended up returning a lot of it.
 One pot and pan set, should be more than enough.
 I recommend this Cuisinart Pots and Pans Set because it has everything you need and it’s machine washable.

 4. Stand Mixer: Ok, this next pick is a little “controversial.”
 I registered for a KitchenAid Stand Mixer and I’m so glad I did.
 I use it around once a month (more often than that during the holidays).
 And, it makes baking such a breeze.
 I use and love my mixer but it’s become a controversial registry item due to its high price and practicality.
 That being said, if you don’t bake don’t register for one.
 If you don’t have the counter space for a standing mixer, don’t register for one.
-And if you want to keep the cost of registry low, check out these refurbished ones here.

 5. Towels: As someone who has never splurged on towels, I used our wedding registry as an opportunity to get 2 high quality sets.
 These Cotton Bath Towels come in 19 different colors and are a great item to put on your wedding registry.